funteck123/FOP_Tron/README.md

 **Tip:**
 Focus on the core 8 marks first — movement, collision, File I/O, and basic gameplay.
-Add one or two extra features for distinction.
+Add 1 or 2 extra features to get additional marks.
+It is NOT compulsory to implement only the same extr features.

 ## 2 - Basic Requirement (Total - 8 marks)